-Among the benefits of practizing mindfulness at work are increased levels of concentration and creativity, improved workplace communication, and greater employee wellbeing.
+Among the benefits of practicing mindfulness at work are increased levels of concentration and creativity, improved workplace communication, and greater employee well-being.
 Sounds pretty good, right?
 If you’re keen to try mindful techniques in your workplace but don’t know where to begin, we’ve rounded up some easy ways for incorporating mindfulness into your workday.

 Once you’re comfortable with the basic technique, you’re ready to start applying it in a work context.

 Don’t get sucked in by your Inbox